coopernurse/MovieTicketKata/README.md

 **Customer satisfaction is important, so always charge the lowest possible price!**

-##### Additional Facts:
+##### Truths You Can Assume:
-* Each customer can purchase any number of tickets, but all the tickets will be for the same movie.
+* Each customer can purchase any number of tickets, but all the tickets for that customer will always be for the same movie.
+* A student can be any age (you're never too old to learn!)
-* There are no age requirements for any of the movies (this is a family-friendly theater).
+* There are no age requirements for any of the movies (this is a family-friendly theater!)